-First of all, when I meet together with folks for the first time, I don’t start out right away by making recommendations about what they should invest in.
-As a Certified Financial Planner®, I focus first of all on assessing their situation and needs and helping them think through the process of retirement planning.
-I build a financial plan, then buy investments to fit that plan.
+First of all, when we meet together with folks for the first time, we don’t start out right away by making recommendations about what they should invest in.
+As a Certified Financial Planner®, Ron focuses first of all on assessing their situation and needs and helping them think through the process of retirement planning.
+We build a financial plan, then buy investments to fit that plan.
 We approach investing from a long-term perspective and avoid the lure of attempting to “time” the stock market for short-term gains.

 We believe that fund managers should be reviewed on a regular basis to make sure they are still the best of the best.
 So then, how do we go about selecting the funds for our recommended list?
 Following are some of our ongoing investment practices so that once we recommend a fund or an investment strategy for a person, we don’t just “buy and forget:”

-- I subscribe to Morningstar, which is the most well-known mutual fund research firm.
+- We subscribe to Morningstar, which is the most well-known mutual fund research firm.
 This service provides research reports, portfolio trackers and many relevant articles, along with fund analysis and recommendations.
-Because there are over 2,900 mutual funds, I use this service to screen for the best funds available.
+Because there are over 2,900 mutual funds, we use this service to screen for the best funds available.

-- I consult together with a group of financial advisors through a monthly conference call.
+- We consult together with other financial advisors.
 Through this peer interaction, we are able to compare tools for conducting the best funds analysis as well as share best practices with one another.

-- I make use of research available from Charles Schwab & Co., Inc. (“Schwab”).
+- We make use of research available from Charles Schwab & Co., Inc. (“Schwab”).
 (Dickinson Investment Advisors has selected Schwab as primary custodian for our clients’ accounts.)

-- I regularly confer with fund managers as part of my own independent personal research.
-Recently, I shared a sample portfolio model of mine with a group of funds analysts and authorized them to evaluate the funds I recommend for the portfolio.
-Overall, their analysis helped to reinforce the strengths of the asset allocation that I have had in place, and it also gave me several ideas for continuing to make improvements in my funds selection.
+- We regularly confer with fund managers as part of our own independent personal research.
+We have shared a sample portfolio model of our with a group of funds analysts and authorized them to evaluate the funds we recommend for the portfolio.
+Overall, their analysis helped to reinforce the strengths of the asset allocation that we have had in place, and it also gave us several ideas for continuing to make improvements in our funds selection.

-- Dave, Tom, and I meet together as an Investment Committee to evaluate the funds on our recommended funds list as well as those that are in our Supervised Portfolios.
+- Ron, Dave, and Tom meet together as an Investment Committee to evaluate the funds on our recommended funds list as well as those that are in our Supervised Portfolios.

 We have learned over the years that when selecting funds for our clients, we don’t base our decisions on this year’s performance alone or on the latest headlines or on the fanciest marketing glitz by fund companies.
 We seek to evaluate each fund according to how it will work within an entire portfolio to accomplish what is best for our clients – to enhance reward and reduce risk.

-As a tax preparer, I have the advantage of seeing the investments used by many of the advisors and brokers in the Omaha/Council Bluffs metro area.
-I am always comparing what I do with what others do.
-I believe we compare very well, but I’m not opposed to finding new ideas from others as well.
+As a tax preparer, Ron has the advantage of seeing the investments used by many of the advisors and brokers in the Omaha/Council Bluffs metro area.
+Ron is always comparing what he does with what others do.
+We believe we compare very well, but we’re not opposed to finding new ideas from others as well.